Regression-Games/RGUnityBots/user-tools/README-CVText.md

 ## Limitations and Notes
 The `CVText` type is still in an experimental phase and may provide inconsistent or unexpected results in some situations.
 - `textCaseRule` must always be set to `Ignore`.
-The AIService does not currently consider capitalization in its results.
+This method does not currently consider capitalization in its results.
 - Text with low contrast relative to its background may not be detected or may detect incorrect characters
 - Very small or very large text may not be detected or may detect incorrect characters
 - Less common fonts may not be detected or may detect incorrect characters